Test Your Knowledge of Mitchell County and Win!

 - $200 for Third Place

 All questions in the Bee will be based on Elizabeth Hunter’s Voices of the Valley, published in 2011 on the 150th anniversary of the formation of Mitchell County.
-This volume is available in school and public libraries around Mitchell County or for purchase at the MCHS office in Bakersville or through our online store.
+This volume is available in school and public libraries around Mitchell County or History Bee participants can purchase a copy for $20 at the MCHS office in Bakersville.

-Start studying now so you’ll be ready to answer questions in April.
+Start studying now so you’ll be ready to answer questions!